Nanoscopy of surface polarization with oblique dipole orientations: Introduction

 A natural starting point for studying light-matter interactions is the electric dipole~\cite{jackson2021classical}, which represents the first-order response of a neutral charge distribution in the presence of an external field.
 Frenkel excitons, Wannier--Mott excitons, and quantum surface states, hosted respectively by molecules, semiconductors, and metals, interact with light through their electric dipoles.
 Frenkel excitons are found in organic materials, and have dipole moments oriented following the molecule orientation~\cite{Bricks2017}.
 Wannier--Mott excitons play the leading role in two-dimensional (2D) materials, and can emit light whose polarization lies within the 2D material plane or perpendicular to it~\cite{Wang2017}.
 At last, metallic quantum surface states behave as a series of multipolar corrections to induced charge.
 These corrections are described through Feibelman's surface response formalism (SRF)~\cite{Feibelman1982}, where the parameter $d_\perp$ represents the out-of-plane component of the induced dipole near the metal surface, originating from the charge distribution of the quantum surface states.

 The description of light interaction with excitons is presented in the seminal work of Hopfield~\cite{hopfield1958theory}.
 However, as pointed elsewhere~\cite{Wang2018}, the dielectric screening reduces both the exciton binding energy and oscillator strengths, making the presence of excitons negligible in most systems~\cite{haug2009quantum}.
 This can be bypassed in nanostructures such as quantum dots~\cite{Takagahara1993}, or 2D materials~\cite{Wang2018}.
 The latter have garnered great attention in recent years due to their optical properties and tunability via environment or layer stacking in van der Waals (vdW) heterostructures.
-For monolayers of MoS$_2$ and other transition metal dichalcogenides, the optical properties in the visible range are dominated by the in-plane exciton peak, which is split into two by virtue of spin-orbit coupling.
-2D material monolayers also support out-of-plane excitations, but the optical response of those is weaker than that of their in-plane counterparts by a couple orders of magnitude~\cite{Guilhon2019}.
+For monolayers of MoS$_2$ and other transition metal dichalcogenides (TMDs), the optical properties in the visible range are dominated by the in-plane (bright) exciton peak, which is split into two by virtue of spin-orbit coupling.
+2D material monolayers also support out-of-plane (dark) excitations, which are optically a couple orders of magnitude weaker than their in-plane counterparts~\cite{Guilhon2019}.
 Nonetheless, the optical response of out-of-plane excitons can be probed by polarization-resolved photoluminescence~\cite{Zhou2017,Wang2017} or near-field spectroscopy~\cite{KimKim2021}.
-Such out-of-plane excitons can also have their emission enhanced by the Purcell effect through coupling with plasmonic cavities~\cite{Bao2023}.
-Furthermore, vdW heterostructures can support interlayer excitons~\cite{Feng2024}, which can possess both static permanent dipoles~\cite{li2020dipolar} and an out-of-plane transition dipole component~\cite{Yu_2018}.
+Such out-of-plane excitons can also have their emission enhanced by the Purcell effect when coupled with plasmonic cavities~\cite{Bao2023}.
+Furthermore, vdW heterostructures can support interlayer excitons~\cite{Feng2024}, which can possess static permanent dipoles~\cite{li2020dipolar} and out-of-plane transition dipoles~\cite{Yu_2018}.
 The static permanent dipoles of interlayer excitons in vdW heterostructures are responsible for an out-of-plane Stark shift~\cite{Jauregui2019} and dipole-dipole interactions~\cite{li2020dipolar}.
 When the orbital angular momentum component of the band edges is zero in the direction perpendicular to the 2D plane, the polarization of the photons is perpendicular to the plane~\cite{Terry_2018}.
 This can be used to design vdW heterostructures with out-of-plane photon emission~\cite{Ubrig2020}.
 Strong out-of-plane photon absorption and emission were observed in monoelemental, binary 2D materials and vdW heterostructures~\cite{Wu2025}.